eclipse-aspectj/eclipse.jdt.core/README.md

 - Update the version you want this to be.
 Open `org.eclipse.jdt.core/pom.xml` and find the version around line 136, as I update right now to Java 24, I change that to:
 `<version>1.9.24</version>`

-- Build it into the local maven repo with:\
+- Build it into the local maven repo with (run this in the `org.eclipse.jdt.core` directory), be on at least Java23 or you will see errors about `DocElementKind` type missing:\
 `mvn clean install`

 - Go to your clone of AspectJ and in the AspectJ parent `pom.xml` find the reference:\